SabishiiMe/kuick-key/README.md

 ## 3. Clone & Configure the Kuick Key Program

-Clone the newest release of the program from [Github](https://github.com/SabishiiMe/kuick-key.git)
+Clone the newest releases of the client and server programs from [Github - Client](https://github.com/SabishiiMe/kuick-key.git) and [Github - Server](https://github.com/SabishiiMe/Kuick-Key-Server.git)

-Now open your web development IDE of your choice and navigate to the cloned project directory.
+Now open your web development IDE of your choice and navigate to the cloned project directories.

 Open the .env in each of the cloned folders and fill in the values for CLIENTURL and REACT_APP_SERVERURL with each **app engines deployed address**.

 ![Google Cloud app engine address example image](./public/README/Installation_Steps/1clone.png)

-Finally you can run the following commands inside the cloned directory:
+Finally you can run the following commands inside each of the cloned directories:

 ```
 npm install

 gcloud init

+npm run build (FOR CLIENT ONLY)

 gcloud app deploy
 ```